 By NAN Business Editor

 News Americas, NEW YORK, NY, Fri.
 Sept.
-21, 2018: This week, Bloomberg broke the news that beverage giant, Coca-Cola, may be looking at developing cannabis infused drinks in the short-term.
+21, 2018: This week, Bloomberg broke the news that beverage giant, Coca-Cola, may be looking at developing cannabis infused drinks and CBD water in the short-term.

 Coca-Cola, according to the report, says it’s monitoring the nascent industry and is interested in CBD – the non-psychoactive ingredient in marijuana – for beverages as soda consumption slows.